 Select the Data Type that You Want to Recover

-Select the files of types of data and then tap on the To Device or To PC button.
+You can preview the scanned data.
+Click any files you want to recover and then tap on the To Device or To PC button.

 Get Back Call Logs